statscol/ClipAWSLambdaPOC/README.md

     && docker push <YOUR_ACCOUNT_ID>.dkr.ecr.<YOUR_REGION>.amazonaws.com/<YOUR_ECR_REPO_NAME>:v0.1
     ```

-    At this step you should be able to create your lambda function and add an REST API using the AWS API Gateway service.
+    At this step you should be able to create your lambda function and expose it as a REST API using the AWS API Gateway service.
 If using an API Key, remember to add the `x-api-key` key to the header.

     ![img3](./images/local_gateway.png)